iKarych/advent_calendar/Mission_20.md

 ## Step 4

-Turning is a bit harder, so we need to use the same blocks are for spinning:
+Turning is a bit harder, so we need to use the same blocks as for spinning:
 1. left wheel goes forward and right wheel goes backward ``||maqueen:motor [left] move [Forward] at speed [100]||``, ``||maqueen:motor [right] move [Backward] at speed [100]||``
 2. we need to tell micro:bit how long should Alfie be turning - ``||Basic:pause (ms) [170]||``.